Call Us Today

 Should You Consider Bankruptcy?

-It is important to consider all of your options before you file for bankruptcy because the consequences of bankruptcy are significant.
-Take the time to contact a credit counseling service to see if you can can devise a debt repayment plan.
-This service pays your creditors from money that you deposit each month.
-There are some services that require a significant form of collateral, which must be taken into consideration.
-If you have taken the time to carefully consider your options and filing bankruptcy is your alternative, contact Boudreaux Law Firm.
+It is important to consider all of your options before you file for bankruptcy because the consequences are significant.
+Consider contacting a credit counseling service to explore a debt repayment plan.
+Some services require significant collateral.
+If you’ve explored your options and decide bankruptcy is the best path, contact Boudreaux Law Firm.

 Preparing to File Bankruptcy